Space--time Isogeometric Analysis of cardiac electrophysiology: Numerical Results

 \section{Numerical Results}

 All numerical tests are performed using {\sffamily MATLAB} with {\sffamily GeoPDEs} \cite{Vazquez2016} and {\sffamily Tensorlab} \cite{Sorber2014} on Intel(R) Xeon(R) Gold 6130 CPU processor, running at 2.10 GHz and with 128 GB of RAM.
-We use B-splines with the maximum continuity allowed and uniform meshes along each parametric direction and we consider the same polynomial degree for space and time, i.e., $p_s=p_t=:p$.
+We use B-splines with the maximum continuity allowed, except where otherwise specified, and we consider the same polynomial degree for space and time, i.e., $p_s=p_t=:p$.
+Following \cite{Rogers1994}, we set $a=0.13$, $b=0.013$, $c_1=0.26$, $c_2=0.1$ and $d_e=1$.